xscholtes/earthquakes/assignment/readme.md

-Datas for countries and earthquakes
+Data for countries and earthquakes